za419/youtube-success-predictor-fetcher/format-specifier.md

 be a string, and the `specifier` parameter of the `extraction` object must be a regular expression to run on the data in the source-file.
 The result of this operation will be the result of the extraction, casted to the goal datatype.

+## `nominal` and `boolean`

+Attributes of type `nominal` are forwarded directly to the output file.
+They must include the type-specific-argument "labels", which is an array of strings, each of which is one possible value the attribute may take, and where the attibute may never take a value which is not in `labels`.

+The type specifier `boolean` is shorthand for type `nominal` with labels `["true", "false"]`.

+When the `source` of the attribute is "video", then the output will be:

+ - For binary attributes (when labels only has two values), a decimal describing how many of the values are the first
+   - The string " (`labels[0]`/[`labels[0]+`labels[1]`])" will be appended to the output attibute name.
+ - For non-binary attributes (when labels doesn't have two values), a set of attributes, each of which is a decimal describing how many of the values are the corresponding label
+   - The string " `labels[i]`"  will be appended to the output attribute name of the i^th output attribute.